badiyl/library/README.md

 ## Content
 ### PHP CLASS DATETIMER
 A PHP class for date object type in PHP, with many function helper and method.
+### PHP CLASS ARRAY
+A PHP class for array manipulation in PHP.